-My sincere thanks also go out to MAA's CEO, Ayman Eldemallawy, for his commitment and hard work over the last year, and Sheikh Abdel Moez for making sure we are Shariahcompliant.
-I would also like to thank our staff and the Board of Directors for their hard work and professionalism they bring to the organisation.
+My sincere thanks also go out to MAA's CEO, Ayman Eldemallawy, for his leadership, inspiration and hard work, and to Sheikh Abdel Moez for ensuring we are Shariah-compliant.
+I would also like to thank our staff and the Board of Directors for the commitment and professionalism they bring to the organisation.

-We ask Allah (SWT) to always guide and protect MAA and our supporters and look forward to the year ahead, Insha-Allah (Ameen).
+We ask Allah (SWT) to accept our collective efforts, and to always guide and protect MAA and our supporters as we look forward to the year ahead, Insha-Allah (Ameen).